How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 With the rise of dating apps, sexting has become a common phenomenon.
 As a result, many have nude pictures stored on their phones.

-Whether you take these pictures for yourself or for others, you can’t ignore the possibility that if they fall into the wrong hands, the result could be embarrassing – or in some cases – have devastating effects on your personal or professional life.
+Whether you take these pictures for yourself or for others, you can’t ignore the possibility that if they fall into the wrong hands, the result could be embarrassing – or even have devastating effects on your personal or professional life considering the potential for LGBTQ cyberbullying.

 But swapping cheeky photos can be a fun and fulfilling part of your romantic life, and we want you to have fun.
 Just make sure you take precautions.